VitorVilela7/SMW-SA1-Pack/readme.txt

 	RTL

-However freecode/freedata will not work with Asar when you are accessing the 4MB+ area, atleast until Alcaro adds "sa1rom full" to Asar (if he hasn't implemented it already).
+However freecode/freedata will not work with Asar when you are accessing the 4MB+ area, atleast until Alcaro adds "bigsa1rom" to Asar (if he hasn't implemented it already).

 -----------------------------------------------------